NexusMutual/docs/docs/developers/user-flows/cover-buyer.md

 - Claims are **reviewed by claim assessors** who evaluate validity based on cover conditions.
 <!-- @check Assessments.minVotingPeriod = 3 days -->
-- **Review Duration:** A 72-hour voting window, which closes early once every assessor votes, followed by the product type's cooldown period (24 hours for every product type today).
+- **Review Duration:** A 72-hour voting window, which closes early once every assessor has voted, followed by the product type's cooldown period (24 hours for every product type today).
 See [Claim Assessment](/protocol/claims-assessment) for the full process.
 - If a claim is **approved**, the payout equals the requested amount, up to the cover amount, per the cover wording.
 - If a claim is **rejected**, the **claim deposit is lost**.
 - Appeal Process: